Before you bring your new rescue dog home, be sure you have the following supplies:

 Step 2: Take him to the room which will serve as his new “den” for several days.
 Put bedding and chew toys in the room, Let him investigate the room.
 If he chews or urinates on his bedding, permanently remove it.

 Step 3: Observe and interact with your dog while he’s acclimating to his new den.
-This will help forge a sense of pack and establish you as the pack leader.
+This will help forge a sense of pack.

 - Supervise your dog at all times and interact with him regularly.